Sections: Our Visits To China |

 "Where Heaven and Earth Meet"

+Hangzhou is a two hour drive outside Shanghai.
 "Where Heaven and Earth Meet", this is what the artists say about West Lake in Hangzhou.
-Sunny's mom lives in Hangzhou and likes to take walks around West Lake in the afternoon.
 On one of our walks we stopped to rest awhile and had a cup of tea.
 From where we sat the beauty of West Lake was breathtaking.
 Everywhere you turn is another picture to be painted.
 Colorful carp cruising through the lily pads, as dragonflies look for a safe place to land.
 Boats glide along in a mist on the lake surrounded with bountiful lotus along the waters edge.
 We saw many people with cameras and several Chinese artists capturing the beauty of this area.

 Family Roots...
 The Village

-A few years ago we went to visit the village where Sunny's father grew up.
+Years ago we went to visit the village where Sunny's father grew up.
 It is a few hours north of Beijing.
 We were told it was very primitive and had none of the basics we were use to.
 Sunny and I camp a lot, so I figured, how bad can it be?
 Much to our surprise we found ourselves in a bit of a time warp.
 A step back in time - 100 years or more.
 After leaving the hustle and bustle of the big cities we found the peacefulness soothing and the people of the village warm and inviting.

 We asked Sunny's family if we could visit the grade school in the village.
 They made arrangements for us to meet the principal and teachers and visit the classrooms.
 As it turned out I was the first Caucasian that had ever been to the village.
 I am tall, light skinned and blonde, so I was a real sight for the children in the village, as well as for the adults.
 Suddenly I became a celebrity.
 I was the talk of the village, and it made me have more empathy for how the monkey in the cage must feel.
 Our niece had never seen a foreigner before.
 Within a few minutes she took my hand and walked me around like she was showing off her best pony.
 I knew it was important to her, so I just smiled and took it in stride.